Quick Answer: Prototype vs MVP

 - You know what not to build yet.
 A no-scope list is a sign the team is ready to protect version one.

-Before committing to the build, use the custom software cost estimator to compare the likely budget impact of user roles, integrations, platforms, and admin depth.
+Before committing to the build, use the custom software cost estimator to compare the likely budget impact of user roles, integrations, platforms, admin depth, AI features, and QA effort.

 Prototype vs MVP Cost and Timeline